 Both sclerotherapy and EVLT are minimally invasive treatments that are performed right in our office.
 Sclerotherapy involves injections into the vein that cause the vein to close.
 ELT delivers targeted laser energy into the vein via a narrow fiber, which also causes the vein to collapse.
 Neither of these procedures involves a significant amount of discomfort or any downtime afterward.

-If you are suffering with painful, swollen varicose veins, compression stockings will only go so far in relieving your condition.
-To learn more about other options in vein treatments, Schedule a Consultation at Vein Clinics of America today at 844-423-8346.
+If you are suffering from painful, swollen varicose veins, compression stockings will only go so far in relieving your condition.
+To learn more about other options in vein treatments, Schedule a consultation with Vein Clinics of America today at 844-423-8346.

 Relief from varicose veins begins with a FREE** consultation visit